Here you'll find answers to your questions round the clock.

 Current border closures within Europe do NOT currently apply to the movement of goods.

 Nevertheless, delays in international parcel shipping may occur due to border controls.
-This applies in particular to the movement of goods to Poland, Austria and Italy, where there are considerable bottlenecks and waiting times at border crossings.
+This applies in particular to the movement of goods to Poland, Austria and Italy.

-In individual regions - above all in Italy - it is also not possible to deliver or collect parcels due to official directives.
-A list of detailed postcode areas can be found here for DPD CLASSIC and here for DPD EXPRESS.
+In individual regions it is also not possible to deliver or collect parcels due to official directives.

 You will find more detailed information on individual regions with existing restrictions below.

 DPD is helping to counteract the further spread of the coronavirus and protect its own workforce with a series of measures.

 As a precautionary measure, personal confirmation of receipt by signature at the private front door is suspended for the time being.
 In addition, for the moment small, flat parcels of a suitable size can be put in the consignee\'s letterbox.
 We encourage customers and consignees to give us a deposit okay, so that no personal contact is necessary at all.